Mohammed-Salameh/Hypervisors/README.md

 Hypervisors Setup and configuration

 **Note:** *Gluster Bricks configuration*
-*This setup can be implemented for both Oracle and Red Hat virtualization & Ovirt.*
+*This setup can be implemented for Oracle, Red Hat virtualization & Ovirt.*